nottaro/littleroot/content/11Chemistry/covalent.md

 [go back](Subjects/Chemistry.md)

+- **Electrostatic force of attraction between shared pair of electrons and the nuclei on either side**
 - Non-metal atoms involved
-- Covalent bonding: Non-metal atoms share one or more pairrs of electrons by overlapping valence shells to give each a nobel gass structure
+- Covalent bonding: Non-metal atoms share one or more pairs of electrons by overlapping valence shells to give each a nobel gas structure
 - A covalent bond is a shared pair of electrons
-- There is a force of attraction between the bonding pair of electrons and the nuceli of the atoms at each side
+- There is a force of attraction between the bonding pair of electrons and the nuclei of the atoms at each side
 - Hydrogen atoms only need 2 electrons in their outer level to reach the noble gas structure of helium
 - Octet Rule: Atoms gain, lose or share eelectrons when they combine with other atoms to acquire a stable octet (8) of electrons
 - There are exceptions: $SF_6$ and $BCl_3$